 Protect sacred ground of the Amah Mutsun Tribal Band

 Are you interested in helping San Francisco Bay Area Indigenous people preserve their sacred land?
-Please consider joining our church, the First Unitarian Church of San Jose, and 50+ other faith organizations in supporting the Amah Mutsun.
+Please consider joining Starr King UU Church, the First Unitarian Church of San Jose, and 50+ other faith organizations in supporting the Amah Mutsun.
 The Amah Mutsun Tribal Band’s sacred ground of Juristac, at the southern end of the Santa Cruz Mountains west of Gilroy, is threatened by a proposed open pit sand and gravel mine.
 This also endangers the rich ecosystems the tribe’s stewardship has protected throughout its history.

 How You Can Help